microsoft/devhome/CONTRIBUTING.md

 * ["Tasks"](https://github.com/microsoft/devhome/issues?q=is%3Aopen+is%3Aissue+label%3A%22Issue-Task%22+) are usually new pieces of functionality that aren't yet implemented for Dev Home.
 These are usually smaller features, which we believe
   - could be a single, atomic PR
   - don't require much design consideration, or we've already written the spec for the larger feature they belong to.
 * ["Features"](https://github.com/microsoft/devhome/issues?q=is%3Aopen+is%3Aissue+label%3A%22Issue-Feature%22+) are larger pieces of new functionality.
-These are usually things we believe would require larger discussion of how they should be implemented, or they'll require some complicated new settings.
+These are usually things we believe would require a larger discussion of how they should be implemented, or they'll require some complicated new settings.
 They might just be features that are composed of many individual tasks.
-Often times, with features, we like to have a spec written before development work is started, to make sure we're all on the same page (see below).
+Oftentimes, with features, we like to have a spec written before development work is started, to make sure we're all on the same page (see below).

-Bugs and tasks are obviously the easiest to get started with, but don't feel afraid of features either!
+Bugs and tasks are the easiest to get started with, but don't feel afraid of features either!

-Generally, we like to assign issues that generally belong to somebody's area of expertise to the team member that owns that area.
-This doesn't mean the community can't jump in -- they should reach out and have a chat with the assignee to see if it'd okay to take.
+Generally, we like to assign issues that generally belong to somebody's area of expertise to the team member who owns that area.
+This doesn't mean the community can't jump in -- they should reach out and have a chat with the assignee to see if it'd be okay to take.
 If an issue was assigned more than a month ago, there's a good chance it's fair game to try yourself.

 ### Contributing to Windows Customization